- Program Director, PM&R Residency Program

 Residents at Jefferson satisfy training requirements as outlined by the Accreditation Council of Graduate Medical Education and the American Board of Physical Medicine and Rehabilitation.
 Numerous inpatient and outpatient programs are conducted at several medical facilities located throughout the Delaware Valley region.

-There is also opportunity for pursuing a combined residency in physiatry and pediatrics offered with the Nemours/Afred I. duPont Hospital for Children.
+There is also an opportunity for pursuing a combined residency in physiatry and pediatrics offered by the Nemours/Alfred I. duPont Hospital for Children.

-SKMC uses a rolling centralized process through VSLO for visiting students for our four-week elective in Rehabilitation Medicine.
+SKMC uses a rolling centralized process through Visiting Student Learning Opportunities (VSLO) for visiting students for our four-week elective in Rehabilitation Medicine.
 The process is opened by the Registrar in the spring after they have finished the internal student schedules.

 We encourage you to apply as soon as possible.
 We start to receive your applications from ERAS on September 15, and by December 15th many of our interview openings have already been assigned.